thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/lib/map/tooltip_fn.md

 *function (data, dsData, dsIndex): string*

-A JavaScript function used to compute text or HTML code to be displayed in the marker tooltip.
+A JavaScript function used to compute text or HTML code to be displayed in the marker, point or polygon tooltip.

 **Parameters:**